-(More details on what the donkeysimple utility can do can be found by running donkeysimple --help.)
+(More details on what the donkeysimple utility can do can be found by running donkeysimpl --help.)

-You might also think about changing the password for the default user, you can do this by going into my_new_site and running.
+At this stage you might think about changing the password for the default user, you can do this by going into my_new_site and running.

 Building (You can Probably ignore this)